alexeichmann/DW-Project/README.md

 # DW-Project

-The Data folder holds the Jupyter Notebook containing our project check-in, a .csv file of PGA Tour Data, and a partially completed Data Dictionary.
+The Data folder holds the Jupyter Notebook containing our project report, both .csv files of PGA Tour Data, and our Data Dictionary.

 | Plugin | README |
 | ------ | ------ |